freenet/freenet-core/docs/src/components/delegates.md

 model](https://en.wikipedia.org/wiki/Actor_model) to interact with Contracts, other Delegates, and Applications.

-The Freenet kernel makes sure that for any incoming message, whether it's from another Delegate, a User Interface, or a Contract update, the receiver knows who the sender is.
+The Freenet core makes sure that for any incoming message, whether it's from another Delegate, a User Interface, or a Contract update, the receiver knows who the sender is.
 This allows delegates to verify the behavior of any component they interact with, and decide if they can be trusted.